 Couscous is another long-standing favorite of backpackers that also happens to be a hit with our kids.
 Near East does the vast majority of the work for you by offering a number of flavored varieties right off the shelf, available at most major grocery chains in the U.S. You’ll need to have a bit of olive oil or butter on hand for the best results, but they are otherwise a dream on water and fuel consumption for backcountry trips.

-Simply boil water, toss in the couscous and seasoning, then let it sit, off the stove, for about five minutes.
+Simply boil water, toss in the couscous and seasoning and let it sit, off the stove, for about five minutes.
 Our favorite is the Wild Mushroom and Herb flavor.
 On a backpack, we’ll typically add some foil-packed chicken or, for the frontcountry, some pre-cooked chicken from home.
+I also like adding the sweetness of dried currants to bring the saltiness down a notch.
 Either way, the added protein bumps it to a real-meal status.

 Gnocchi with Indian Pouch Meals

 I reached out to another friend Ty (@tybrookhart) who is not only dad to Wilder, one of the cutest little backpackers around, but also an amazing potter (@dividestudio).
-Wilder is obviously a big fan of the Ramen Bomb (see above image) but using gnocchi as a base for any number pouch meals is a close second.
+Wilder is obviously a big fan of the Ramen Bomb (see above image) but using gnocchi as a base for any number of pouch meals is a close second.
 “I love this one because it’s really tasty, backpack-friendly, and clean-up is almost non-existent,” says Ty.

-I love the idea of Gnocchi, instead of the typical rice.
+I love the idea of gnocchi instead of the typical rice.
 It cooks far faster, adds more bulk and flavor and, on a road trip, can be used with just about any sauce to make a quick, easy meal.
-This one can also be done on a single burner powerhouse, like the Reactor stove.
+This one can also be done on a single burner powerhouse like the Reactor stove.

 - 1 Tasty Bite© of your choice